wpilibsuite/deploy-utils/README.md

                 // FileTreeArtifact is like a FileCollectionArtifact, but the directory structure is preserved myFileTreeArtifact(getArtifactTypeClass('FileTreeArtifact)) {
                     files = fileTree(dir: 'mydir')      // Required.
-Set the fileTree (e.g. filetree, ziptree) to deploy }
+Set the fileTree (e.g. filetree, ziptree) to deploy deleteOldFiles = false              // Set to true to delete old files in the remote deploy directory }

                 myCommandArtifact(getArtifactTypeClass('CommandArtifact)) {